Pontifical Irish College: Administration and governance

-The Rector (previously Acting Rector) of the Irish College, As of 2022, is Rev Paul Finnerty, of the Diocese of Limerick, who was Vice-Rector from 2017, while Father Aidan Ryan is Spiritual Director since 2019 and Father John Coughlan Director of Formation since 2016.
-The College is managed by a board of trustees, chaired as of 2020 by Archbishop Diarmuid Martin of Dublin.
+The rector (previously acting rector) of the Irish College, As of 2022, is Paul Finnerty, of the Diocese of Limerick, who was vice-rector from 2017, while Aidan Ryan is Spiritual Director since 2019 and John Coughlan Director of Formation since 2016.
+The college is managed by a board of trustees, chaired as of 2020 by Archbishop Diarmuid Martin of Dublin.
 At the June 2020 meeting of the Irish Bishops' Conference “the Trustees of the Pontifical Irish College, Rome, reported to the Bishop's Conference that the College does not intend to receive Irish seminarians for the academic year 2020-2021”.
-The Bishops added that the decision will remain under review.
+The bishops added that the decision will remain under review.
 No statement was made about the other contingent of seminarians, from North America, the hosting of other clerical students, including from Orthodox churches, or the post-graduate aspect of the college's work.